solana-foundation/developer-content/content/guides/javascript/compressed-nfts.md

 1. `maxDepth` - used to determine how many NFTs we can have in the tree
 2. `maxBufferSize` - used to determine how many updates to your tree are possible in the same block
-3. `canopyDepth` - used to store a portion of the proof on chain, and as such is a large of cost and composability of your compressed NFT collection
+3. `canopyDepth` - used to store a portion of the proof onchain, and as such is a large of cost and composability of your compressed NFT collection

 > Read more about the details about